-One of the most popular types of bridges is the suspension bridge.
-If you've ever seen pictures of the Golden Gate Bridge in San Francisco, you know that the function of suspension bridges can be exceeded by their beauty and elegance.
+One of the most popular types is the suspension bridge.
+Have you ever seen pictures of the Golden Gate Bridge in San Francisco?
+If so, you know that these structures aren’t just useful.
+They can also be beautiful and elegant.

 Suspension bridges get their name from the fact that the roadway is suspended by cables from two tall towers.
-Engineers design the cable support systems in such a way that most of the weight of the bridge is supported by the two towers, which in turn dissipate the compression forces from the cables directly into the ground.
+Most of the weight is supported by the two towers.
+They in turn pass the compression forces from the cables directly into the ground.

-On a suspension bridge, smaller cables called suspenders run vertically from the bridge deck up to the main supporting cables.
-The suspenders transfer the bridge deck’s compression forces to the towers via the main supporting cables, which create graceful arcs between the towers and down to the anchorages on each end.
+Suspension bridges also have smaller cables called suspenders.
+These run vertically from the deck up to the main supporting cables.
+The suspenders move the deck’s compression forces to the towers through the main supporting cables.
+This creates graceful arcs between the towers and down to the ground.

-The towers of a suspension bridge can be fairly thin, since the forces at work on the bridge are carefully balanced on each side of the towers.
-The force of the bridge deck pulls inward on the towers.
-At the same time, the main support cables extend beyond the towers to anchorages on each end, which are usually solid rock or massive concrete blocks anchored underground.
+The towers of a suspension bridge can be fairly thin.
+That’s because the forces at work are carefully balanced on each side of the towers.
+The force of the deck pulls inward on the towers.
+At the same time, the main support cables extend beyond the towers to anchor each end.
+These are usually solid rock or heavy concrete blocks secured underground.

-The anchorages pull outward on the towers with an equal force to that of the bridge deck.
-This balances and centers the weight of the bridge on the tower, which dissipates that force into bedrock deep underground.
-Because of their unique design, suspension bridges can easily span distances as great as 7,000 feet or more.
+The anchors pull outward on the towers with an equal force to that of the deck.
+This centers the weight of the bridge on the tower.
+Today’s suspension bridges can span distances as great as 7,000 feet or more.

-Early suspension bridges suffered from a couple of design flaws.
-For example, early suspension bridges that used chains for the main cables were susceptible to collapse if one link in the chain broke.
-This problem was solved, however, by creating main support cables out of bundles of high-strength steel cables.
-Several individual cables can fail without affecting the structural integrity of the bridge.
+Early forms of this structure had design flaws.
+For example, some used chains for the main cables.
+These could collapse if one link broke.
+This problem was solved by making main support lines out of bundles of high-strength steel.
+Several parts of the bundle can fail and the bridge will stay standing.